~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Concurrency

-FGraphEventRef: Handles task dependencies and event-driven execution.
+FGraphEventRef: Handles task dependencies and event-driven execution on the task graph.

 FGraphEventRef MyEvent = FFunctionGraphTask::CreateAndDispatchWhenReady([]()